vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 with her millions of sons and daughters who, because of appaling poverty, never know what it is to have the pangs of hunger stilled.
-He told how the East India Company had deliberately killed our industries, throw- ing the whole weight of population upon agriculture.
+He told how the East India Company had deliberately killed our industries, throw###ing the whole weight of population upon agriculture.

-" Taking up the political question, Mr. Tilak assured the audience, that Indians were not anti-British, — they were only ' anti-Bureaucracy ' They desired the Bri- tish connection to continue.
+" Taking up the political question, Mr. Tilak assured the audience, that Indians were not anti-British, — they were only ' anti-Bureaucracy ' They desired the Bri###tish connection to continue.